takuya-takeuchi/Demo/ComputerVision/OpenCV/11_DecodeH264_WithOut_FFMPEG/README.md

-# Resize image with padding
+# Decode H.264 by not using ffmpeg

 ## Abstracts

 * Play h264 movie file by opencv without ffmpeg backend
   * Use OS decoder to avoid patent violation
+    * But I'm not sure this approach can avoid paying patent fee

 ## Requirements